xiao-mantou/GamingTweaks/Mouse/Readme.md

 a0,99,0a,00,00,00,00,00
 38,33,15,00,00,00,00,00
 ```

+### How to detect mouse acceleration?

+There are two basic types of mouse acceleration; "positive" acceleration and "negative" acceleration.
+Both are interpolation rates.
+Positive means that the faster you are moving your mouse, the farther cursor will travel on the screen.
+Negative means that the faster your mouse is moving, the less distance cursor will be travel on screen.

+* Launch your fav. game and go into a corner with no enemies or something which could desturb you.
+* Move your crosshair to a specific spot, for example the edge of a building, distant window etc. This basically will act like your starting point from were you begin.
+Another good example is a wall with some tiles.
+* Put your hand on the mousepad.
+* Move the mouse slowly from your hand and create 90° / 180° rotation in-game.
+This movement should take > 2 seconds.
+* Now move the mouse back to the default position marked by your hand as fast as you can.
+* If your crosshair ended up roughly on the same spot, the game does not feature acceleration.
+Usually when games use acceleration, your crosshair will end up on a vastly different location.

+Another method would be to open the debug console (if possible) and check if a mouse related acceleration or interpolation entry exists which you then could adjust.

 ### Mouse polling rate
 * You could change your [mouse polling rate](https://www.howtogeek.com/182702/mouse-dpi-and-polling-rates-explained-do-they-matter-for-gaming/) down from 1000hz to 250hz/120hz because _sometimes_ it can redude the overall mouse lag for some specific games or game engines.
 Keep in mind that this tweak is _optional_ because in most of the cases 1000hz works just fine (depending on the used mouse driver).